MOARdV/AvionicsSystems/README.md

 MAS is intended to be a toolkit for developing IVAs.
 There are a few example IVAs.

-Except for the RPM IVA upgrade patch, all of these IVAs require the ASET Props and Avionivs packs.
+Except for the RPM IVA upgrade patch, all of these IVAs require the ASET Props and Avionics packs.

 * Module Manager patches are included that upgrade the basic RPM props to MAS-equivalent props.
 This patch allows the RPM IVAs included in RPM to use MAS instead.
 * The stock Mk 1 v2 Command Pod (pictured above) demonstrates a retro-NASA style IVA suitable for suborbital or short orbital flights.
 A flight manual is available [on the wiki](https://github.com/MOARdV/AvionicsSystems/wiki/Operations-Manual-Mk1).
 This is a fully-featured IVA.